BMW 503: Engineering and development

 The Mark 2 version from September 1957 resulted in few outward changes.
 The chrome trim strip along the side remained straight at the rear, rather than kicking up at an angle.
-The ashtray moved from beneath the dash to adjacent to the speaker grill above it.
+The ashtray moved from beneath the dash to adjacent to the speaker grille above it.

 Both cars used the 3.2 L version of the V8 engine developed for the 502, but with two carburettors and with an improved lubrication system using a chain-driven oil pump.
 The 503's V8 had a compression ratio of 7.5:1 and yielded 140 bhp at 4800 rpm.
 Some UK 503s were delivered tuned to 507 specification, either by BMW or by AFN Ltd, the BMW Concessionaires for the UK; these engines developed 150 bhp.

 The 503 had sixteen-inch wheels and standard final drive ratio of 3.90:1, A final drive ratio of 3.42:1 was optional.
 Acceleration of the 503 in standard tune from standstill to 100 km/h (62 mph) has been estimated at 11–13 seconds since there are no reliable contemporary figures available; the top speed of the 503 is about 120 mph.
 Some cars were ordered with uprated engines with increased performance from standard.

 Also for the Mark 2 from September 1957, the 503's drivetrain was revised.
 The gearbox was bolted to the engine and the gear lever was moved from the steering column to the floor.
 All RHD cars had floor changes.